 Having previously visited Singapore on a number of occasions, I’ve never quite found my permanent ‘home’ hotel.
 There is no single standout property that really shines.
 I really enjoyed my stay at the Fairmont but a lot of that was to do with the fact that I was able to apply a complimentary suite upgrade certificate.

-On this occasion I figured I’d try somewhere new and upon seeing how low the room rates were at the newly refurbished Four Seasons, the choice seemed obvious. $300 USD a night for a Four Seasons hotel is already amazing but since I booked via Classic Travel I also got free breakfast and a $100 USD hotel credit thrown in for free.
+On this occasion I figured I’d try somewhere new and upon seeing how low the room rates were at the newly refurbished Four Seasons, the choice seemed obvious. $300 USD a night for a Four Seasons hotel is already amazing but since I booked via Classic Travel I also got free breakfast, a massive suite upgrade and a $100 USD hotel credit thrown in for free.

-Even if you only value breakfast at $50 USD (and believe me it’s worth a lot more than that), the effective net cost for the room is $150 USD for one night!
+Even if you only value room service breakfast for two people at $50 USD (and believe me it’s worth a lot more than that), the effective net cost for the room is $150 USD for one night!